 Symptoms of SAD tend to reoccur at about the same time every year.
 To be diagnosed with SAD, the changes in mood should not be a direct result of obvious seasonal stressors (like being regularly unemployed during the winter).
 Usually, this form of depression is mild or moderate.
 However, some people experience severe symptoms that leave them unable to function in their daily lives.

-Seasonal affective disorder can be misdiagnosed as hypothyroidism, hypoglycemia, or a viral infection such as mononucleosis.
+The seasonal affective disorder can be misdiagnosed as hypothyroidism, hypoglycemia, or a viral infection such as mononucleosis.

 The cause for SAD is unknown.
 One theory is that it is related to the amount of melatonin in the body, a hormone secreted by the pineal gland.
 Darkness increases the body’s production of melatonin, which regulates sleep.
 As the winter days get shorter and darker, melatonin production in the body increases and people tend to feel sleepier and more lethargic.